Klosmi/html-basics/CSS-Grid.md

       By default, tracks created in the implicit grid are __auto__.
       - ❗️ __with [`grid-auto-rows`](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-rows) we cen define the implicit rows size__
-      - ❗️ __with [`grid-auto-columns`](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-columns) we cen define the implicit columns size__, so it will create a  horizntal scroll, when a bunch of columns add next to each other.
+      - ❗️ __with [`grid-auto-columns`](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-columns) we cen define the implicit columns size__, so it will create a  horizontal scroll, when a bunch of columns add next to each other.
 In other words, if a grid item is positioned into a __column that is not explicitly sized by `grid-template-columns`__, __implicit grid tracks are created__ to hold it.

   <br>